-The south gallery also features the Society's popular "SuperMap" -- a 6-foot high, 12-foot wide illustrated color wall map of the Saugatuck-Douglas area with an interactive computer display to provide a virtual tour through these historic villages, highlighting significant people, places and events of both past and present.
-Map artwork, created by Holland artist-cartographer Mark Cook based on Historical Society research, recalls the entertaining illustration/poster maps of the 1940-50 era, combining street layouts with stylized sketches and notes.
+The south Museum gallery features the History Center's popular "SuperMap" -- a 6-foot high, 12-foot wide illustrated color wall map of the Saugatuck-Douglas area with an interactive computer display to provide a virtual tour through these historic villages, highlighting significant people, places and events of both past and present.
+Map artwork, created by Holland artist-cartographer Mark Cook based on History Center research, recalls the entertaining illustration/poster maps of the 1940-50s era, combining street layouts with stylized sketches and notes.

 The map offers Museum visitors an engaging way to soak up the story of the Saugatuck-Douglas area.
-As many as 70 map-highlighted references are keyed by number to let visitors select and learn about sites of interest by calling up information, narratives and images using several video/interactive touch-screen terminals near the map.
-The screens also offer topical "interactive programs" such as History of Hotels/Boarding Houses; History of Boatbuilding and Boat Builders; Buildings and Architecture; Artists and Painting; Local Biographies; History of Saugatuck-Douglas Schools; 13 Tales of the Villages and A Video History of Saugatuck and Douglas.
+Nearly 100 map-highlighted references are keyed by number to let visitors select and learn about sites of interest by calling up information, narratives and historic images using a nearby computer screen.

 Visitors will also have the opportunity to learn about other landmarks of Saugatuck-Douglas history through smaller exhibits in the south gallery.
 This includes a scale model of the famous Big Pavilion, accompanied by a rare photo of the Pavilion during its construction, two historic wooden watercraft, and the history of the Pump House building (1904) which the Museum occupies.